Which is the best Disney Cruise Ship for Toddlers? Is it even a good idea to take a toddler on a Disney Cruise?

 The Different Disney Cruise Ship Choices

 To get an idea of which is the best Disney Cruise Ship for Toddlers you first need to understand a little about the four different ships which are sailing at the moment.

 The Disney Magic was the original Disney ship which was launched in 1998.
 The Disney Wonder followed the next year.The Disney Wonder and Magic are fundamentally the same basic design but have different interior decor and theming.
 These are known as the Classic Ships.
 They can hold up to 2,700 passengers and 950 crew members.

 These ships are known as the Dream Class and are much larger than the Classic ships.
 They can hold up to 4.000 passengers and 1,450 crew members.

-Even though each Disney cruise ship is very different there are certain things which are very similar to each design.
+Even though each Disney cruise ship is very different there are certain things that are very similar to each design.